 In 2020 I co-founded with Prof Diane Kemp and Prof. Marcus Ryder MBE, and a stellar editorial team of academics a new Journal, Representology.
 The journal reimagines journalism focusing on real-world issues for people with protected characteristics.

 It’s a collaboration between Birmingham City University’s Sir Lenny Henry Centre for Media Diversity and Cardiff University (my Uni).
 You can read about it here as well as a download a copy

-As part of the British Library’s September 2021 news exhibition, covering 300 years of news, I am part of its advisory board with nine other leading UK academics and am one of the writers for its exhibition book.
-Recently I contributed to the Library’s exhibition book on Black Lives Matter and the Power of Language.
+As part of the British Library’s September 2021 news exhibition, covering 300 years of news, I am part of its advisory board with nine other leading UK academics and am one of the writers for its exhibition book writing about Black Lives Matter and the Power of Language.

-A previous 5000-word article on Black Lives and Human Rights published Nov 2020 in the European Human Rights Law Review (EHRLR)was described by the editor as “This is a thing of beauty, David”and the Dep Editor said this:
+A previous 5000-word article on Black Lives published Nov 2020 in a European law journal was described by the editor as “This is a thing of beauty, David”.
+The Dep Editor said this:

 “Sometimes things are best seen in your periphery.
 And the messages I gain from this piece float about and take shape as I read them.
 I feel this piece muses on the issue, in a very organic and human way.
 It doesn’t pin down what the movement is — to do so would be at best only an approximation, at worse doing violence to the movement’s inclusivity”.

 Previous work includes being a panelist on the Edinburgh Television Festival into Authenticity on screen, being a panelist on a leading London law firm community cohosted by David Lammy MP to examine diversity and programme making, and working with colleagues, supported by Jon Snow on a post-Macpherson initiative.